filips123/PWAsForFirefox/docs/docs/user-guide/extension.md

 This option only has an effect when [automatic web app launching](#enable-automatic-web-app-launching) is enabled.

+### Language

+The extension is translated into multiple languages.
+You can select which one you want to use.

+!!! warning

+    Translations are maintained by the community and may be incomplete or incorrect.

+    You can help to improve them on [Crowdin](https://crowdin.com/project/firefoxpwa).

 ### Update web apps

 This will download and parse manifests for all your web apps and register them again to